 - 1. Turn off the water heater gas valve typically located outside the RV.
 Water heater power should be OFF (both ELECTRIC and GAS switches). - 2.
 Set water heater bypass valves to BYPASS.
-Refer to the Water Heater Bypass section. - 3.
-There are three valves near the water pump.
+Refer to the Water Heater Bypass section. - There are three valves near the water pump.
 These valves should be set in the NOR-MAL positions as shown in Fig A. - 4.
 Level the RV and drain the fresh water tank, water heater and hot and cold water lines.
 Open all low point drains and fresh water tank drain.
 Faucets inside the RV should be opened also to relieve pressure and allow lines to drain.
 Refer to Draining the Fresh Water System section. - 5.
 Remove the drain plug from the water heater (refer to Fig. 3 arrow). - 6.
 Run the water pump until it is dry (approximately 15 to 20 seconds).
-Operating the pump longer than that with no water in it may damage the pump. - 7.
-Open all faucets in the RV.
-If there is an outside shower, attach the shower hose to the shower (remove the sprayer nozzle), and open the shower faucets.
+Operating the pump longer than that with no water in it may damage the pump.